Four ways that adverse childhood experiences affect adults

-The term Adverse Childhood Experiences was developed in a pivotal study conducted at Kaiser Permanente between 1995 and 1997.
-More than 17,000 people answered questions about their childhood experiences.
-Collected data was then analyzed in consideration with their current health and life situation.
-The study found a tight association between Adverse Childhood Experiences (ACEs) and the presence of a host of negative outcomes in adulthood.
+A pivotal study conducted with the CDC and Kaiser Permanente between 1995 and 1997 first described the term Adverse Childhood Experiences.
+In the study’s follow-up phase, more than 17,000 people answered questions about their childhood experiences.
+The study found a tight association between Adverse Childhood Experiences (ACEs) and various adverse outcomes in adulthood.

-The original Adverse Childhood Experiences study used a questionnaire that asked about ten kinds of adverse experiences.
-There werethree categories of adverse experiences: abuse, household challenges, and neglect.
-The Adverse Childhood Experiences scale used to measure an individual experience of:
+The original Adverse Childhood Experiences study used a questionnaire evaluating three categories of adverse experiences: abuse, household challenges, and neglect.
+The ACEs scale is used to measure an individual experience of:

 - Emotional abuse: being regularly belittled, humiliated, insulted, or demeaned, all of which may lead one to fear for their physical safety.

 - Physical abuse: being struck, pushed, grabbed, etc., with enough force to injure or leave marks.

 - Sexual abuse: being forced to engage in a sexual interaction.

 - Mother treated violently: mother or stepmother subjected to violence by a male partner.

 - Emotional neglect: lack of love and support.

 - Physical neglect: lack of physical necessities and basic needs like food, shelter, or clothing; parental incompetence.

 How many people are affected by ACEs?